 Universal Studios Hollywood

 Calling all thrill-seekers and movie buffs!
-Located just a few miles from Pasadena, Universal Studios Hollywood is a theme park and film studio of the United States’ oldest movie studio.
-Featuring a variety of rides for all different interests, the park offers everything from the classic Jurassic Park: The Ride to The Adventures of Curious George as well as numerous shopping and dining options.
-Additionally, those interested in the filmmaking aspect of the park can go on studio tours and experience behind the scenes views of famous Universal Studios sets.
+Located just a few miles from Pasadena, Universal Studios Hollywood is one of the area's most-loved attractions.
+Featuring a variety of rides for all different interests, the park offers everything from the classic Jurassic Park: The Ride to The Adventures of Curious George, as well as numerous shopping and dining options.
+If you're interested in filmmaking, the park offers studio tours with behind-the-scenes views of famous Universal Studios sets.
 Fan of Transformers?
 Universal Studios has opened a 3D ride based on the blockbuster franchise!

 100 Universal City Plaza

-Dodger Stadium is home to the Los Angeles Dodgers Major League Baseball team.
-April through October, fans of America’s pastime can watch the team play in the historic stadium.
-You might also have the opportunity to catch a headlining concert there, where greats like The Rolling Stones and Dave Matthews Band have performed.
+Home to the Los Angeles Dodgers Major League Baseball team, Dodger Stadium is one of the oldest parks in the league.
+If you're in Pasadena between April and October, you can watch the Dodgers in action.
+You might also have the opportunity to catch a headlining concert; greats like The Rolling Stones have performed at Dodger Stadium to sold-out crowds.

 1000 Elysian Park Ave